MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/create-a-new-hardware-submission.md

 5. Select any applicable additional certifications if available.
 This option allows you to specify which down-level operating system signatures should be included with your driver.
 Available certifications vary depending on your driver submission package, so there may not be any certifications listed.

+<strong>Note</strong> If you don't want x86 signatures in x64 signatures, please create a submission file for each architecture and choose only the appropriate architecture in Additional certifications.

 6. Select **Finalize**.
 You will not be able to select the **Finalize** button until your file upload is complete.
 Note: Your signature properties and name cannot be changed after you click **Finalize**.

     ![screenshot that shows possible certifications for a driver submission, and the finalize button](images/additionalcertifications.png)